 The Milwaukee Journal has been for many years the largest newspaper in Milwaukee and most influential paper in the state.
 Its beginnings were modest, a small publication among the many German and English language papers in the city in the late nineteenth century.
 Its first edition was published on October 6, 1882 under the ownership of Peter V. Deuster and Michael Kraus.
 This English language afternoon daily was designed to promote Deuster's campaign for reelection to Congress on the Democratic ticket.
-Deuster was not new to the world of publishing and had once owned/edited the German-language Seebot newspaper from the mid-1850s.
+Deuster was not new to the world of publishing and had once owned/edited the German-language Seebote newspaper from the mid-1850s.
 The new Journal set up in a small space in the Seebote building.
-Losing money and with no money for wire news services, Deuster soon sold his share to L. W. Nieman who then became editor on December 11, 1882, just days before his twenty-fifth birthday.
+Losing money and with no capital for wire news services, Deuster soon sold his share to L. W. Nieman who then became editor on December 11, 1882, just days before his twenty-fifth birthday.

 Nieman switched the newspaper's editorial policy to an independent stance.
 Nieman had a solid newspaper background behind him having worked as a reporter, city editor, and managing editor for the Sentinel, then the prominent English language daily.
 In 1884, the Journal got the United Press afternoon franchise for Milwaukee and with steady growth moved across the street the following year into 222 East Mason Street, the building previously occupied by the Milwaukee News.
 (Locally designated August 15, 2018) Nieman put emphasis on reporting the facts and looked behind what he thought were cover-ups.
 In the reporting on the Newhall House fire of January 10, 1883, the Journal was the only paper to expose the building as a firetrap and insist that owners be held accountable for their negligence.
-A later trial acquitted those involved despite the reporting but the Journal's circulation dramatically increased due to the reporting.
+A later trial acquitted those involved despite the reporting but the Journal's circulation dramatically increased due to the quality of the reporting.
 Nieman is quoted to have said "Our handling of the Newhall fire made The Journal a newspaper."
-(Conrad, Wilson, Wilson, pages 9-16)
+(Will Conrad, Kathleen F. Wilson, and Dale Wilson.
+The Milwaukee Journal.
+The First Eighty Years.
+Madison and Milwaukee: The University of Wisconsin Press, 1964, pages 9-16).